 What are the Laws on Keeping Chickens?

-The very first thing you’re going to want to do in the planning phase of buying and keeping backyard chickens is to check on the laws surrounding fowl in your local area.
+The very first thing you’re going to want to do in the planning phase of buying and keeping backyard chickens is to check the laws surrounding fowl in your local area.

 The ordinances are different everywhere, but each county government website will have a license and permits section that should include the rules and regulations you’ll need to follow.